-The BCI describes the blood components produced by the Australian Red Cross Blood Service, including a description of the blood collection process, method of manufacture, critical manufacturing steps, clinical indications for use, and administration methods.
+The BCI describes the blood components produced by the Australian Red Cross Lifeblood, including a description of the blood collection process, method of manufacture, critical manufacturing steps, clinical indications for use, and administration methods.

 A pocket-size card to guide clinical decision making in prescribing blood components.

-This is a checklist to administer the right blood component to the right patient at the right time
+This is a checklist to administer the right blood product to the right patient at the right time

 This is a presentation about checking the patient and the blood or component pack before a transfusion

 Intravenous immunoglobulin (IVIg) is available for supply under National Blood Authority arrangements.
-This table compares the three IVIg products, Intragam P, Flebogamma 5% Dif, Flebogamma 10% Dif and Privigen 10%.
+This table compares the three IVIg products, Intragam 10, Flebogamma 5% Dif, Flebogamma 10% Dif and Privigen 10%.